 - Have experience driving a scooter before you do so on Nusa Penida for your own safety and for others

 - Get going early to avoid the tourists that come over for day trips

 Get adventurous, lounge on beaches, see incredible viewpoints and get ready for some wicked rides on a bike to the best Nusa Penida attractions.
 Discover what to do in Nusa Penida!

 Kelingking is the main attraction on Nusa Penida that draws visitors in because of the unique shape of the land that juts out creating a shape that many claim looks like a dinosaur, a T-Rex to be specific.
 From the top you get the incredible view of this land that is totally Insta-worthy.
 If you’re brave enough you can trek down the stairs (if you can call them that) and have a perfect white sand beach with turquoise waters all to yourself.
 I’ve been told that it’s worth however I never checked it out for myself!

 Kelingking translates to Pinkie in English, referring to your pinkie finger because the land is supposed to look like a pinkie finger reaching out.
 A pinkie finger or a T-Rex, you head there and be the judge!

 Keep in mind that the road to get here is very bad, so bad that I will never complain about potholes again!
 Take it slow and be careful folks!

-Angel’s Billabong is another star attraction on Nusa Penida and for good reason.
+After Kelingking Beach, Angel’s Billabong is one of the best things to do in Nusa Penida.
 This hot spot is stunning for pictures and has crystal clear water.
 It’s a tide pool that is best visited at low tide.
 You can snorkel here or just spend some time marveling at the waters where manta rays swim.
 Be cautious as when the tide is high waves crash over the edge and people have died from being pulled into the ocean.

 The main road to get here is the same as Kelingking Beach so it’s best to do both of these in the same day.